rehierl/abstract-properties/14-x-types-of-scopes/14-0-pre-order-traces/1-1-ex-of-suborders-1.md

 <!-- ======================================================================= -->
 ## partial suborders to partial orders

 (*) An unordered doctree is no subtree to an ordered doctree.
 However, an unordered doctree is still a partial suborder to the ordered doctree.

 <!-- ======================================================================= -->
 ## no order embeddings

-(*) The pre-order trace of a doctree is not embedded into the doctree.
+(*) The pre-order trace of a doctree is not embedded into the doctree's node order.
 That is because that trace contains edges that are neither edges in the unordered nor edges in the ordered doctree.
 In addition to that the pre-order trace of a tree is also no total suborder to these tree orders.

+(*) The pre-order trace of a node (i.e. the pre-order trace of its induced subtree) is neither a suborder to the unordered doctree nor the ordered doctree.
+These traces are however still suborders to the doctree's pre-order trace (i.e. the trace of the doctree's root node).